 Ms. Sitzer’s dedication to connecting with communities through live chamber music performance led her to found both the Gesher Music Festival in St. Louis, Missouri (2011), as well as Chamber Music on the Fox in Elgin, Illinois (2014).
 She presently serves as founding Artistic Director for both organizations and performs as an artist on both.
 As a writer, she has been published in the St. Louis Beacon and NewMusicBox (the blog of New Music USA).

-Ms. Sitzer is a member of the Elgin Symphony Orchestra and regularly performs with the Milwaukee Symphony Orchestra, Chicago Opera Theater, and Broadway in Chicago, among other ensembles.
+Ms. Sitzer is a member of the Elgin Symphony Orchestra and regularly performs with the Milwaukee Symphony Orchestra and Chicago Opera Theater, among other ensembles.
 Ms. Sitzer has had the opportunity to perform alongside the Boston Symphony Orchestra and the Cleveland Orchestra, as well as with the YouTube Symphony Orchestra in Sydney, Australia.
 Additionally, she travels to the Blue Ridge Mountains of Virginia each summer to perform and to serve as cello and chamber music faculty at the Wintergreen Summer Music Festival.
 Other festivals she has attended include Tanglewood Music Center, Pacific Music Festival, and the Aspen Music Festival.